coci/shivan/README.md

 ### Contribution

-I appricate any PR or feedbacks to improve Shivan.
+I appreciate any PR or feedbacks to improve Shivan.

 ### Tip